 On the other hand, with its strategic location in the Asia-Pacific region and business-friendly policies, Singapore has been recognized as the top destination for potential investors who wish to tap into the emerging Asia Pacific region.

-In the World Bank’s annual survey aptly titled Doing Business, a total of 189 economies were studied and ranked based on various factors, ranging from facilities and infrastructure, paying taxes and trading across borders, which provides investors with a very comprehensive overview of doing business in any of these 189 economies.
+In the World Bank’s annual survey aptly titled Ease of Doing Business, a total of 190 economies were studied and ranked based on various factors, ranging from facilities and infrastructure, paying taxes and trading across borders, which provides investors with a very comprehensive overview of doing business in any of these 190 economies.

-Germany and Singapore both ranked 14th and first respectively, which is very encouraging for investors.
+Germany and Singapore both ranked 22nd and 2nd respectively as per the 2020 survey, which is very encouraging for investors.
 However, Germany ranked significantly poorly at 114th for starting a business.
-This was mainly attributed to the number of days required to set up a business (fourteen and a half days on average as compared to Singapore’s two and a half days on average) and costs to be incurred as part of the process (8.8% of income per capita, versus Singapore’s 0.6% of income per capita), number of procedures required (nine compared to Singapore’s six); and the requirement for a high paid-in minimum capital.
+This was mainly attributed to the number of days required to set up a business (fourteen and a half days on average as compared to Singapore’s few hours on average) and costs to be incurred as part of the process (8.8% of income per capita, versus Singapore’s 0.6% of income per capita), number of procedures required (nine compared to Singapore’s six); and the requirement for a high paid-in minimum capital.